mariosebasco/MSR_Final/README.md

 # Final Project for MSR

+## Overview
+The aim of this project is to design and build a system which will give a user control over an array of  <a href="http://hartmann.mech.northwestern.edu/index.php" target="blank">robotic rat whiskers</a>, and accurately and intuitively relate sensory information back in the form of haptic feedback.

 ## File Descriptions

-### main
+### main.c
 Main file.
-Initialize everything, interact with user to start/end tests and set important parameters
+Initialize everything, interact with user to start/end tests and set important parameters.

 ### control.c
 Main control loop.
 Reads data from whiskers and pressure sensor.
-Calculate error and adjust pump pressure accordingly
+Calculate error and adjust pump pressure accordingly.

 ### adc.c
-Read value of the ADC in the PIC32
+Read value from the ADC on the PIC32

 ### mux.c
 Mux the value going into the ADC.
 So far this includes which pressure sensor is read, as well as which whisker.

 ### pot.c
-Control over the potentiometer using I2C (MCP4561 right now).
+Control over the MCP4561 potentiometer using I2C.
 The potentiometer is used to control the pressure the pump outputs.

 ### whisker.c
 Read and process data coming from the whiskers.